 The members of the DSMC will have one ’Formal Interim Analysis’ meeting to review data relating to treatment efficacy, patient safety, and quality of trial conduct when 90-day follow-up data of 400 patients have been obtained.
 For details concerning this analysis please see D. 9 and D.10.

-From that point and based on the results of this first interim analysis, it is the DSMC’s responsibility to decide when (or if) additional interim analyses are warranted.
-The DSMC can request data at any time point during the trial.
+Based on the results of this first interim analysis, it is the DSMC’s responsibility to decide if and when additional interim analyses are warranted.
 The DSMC may additionally meet whenever they decide and contact each other by telephone or e-mail to discuss the evolving information from the trial.

 6. Communication between the steering group and the DSMC